CasparvdBroek/BLEtoMQTT/README.md

 Restart app and on user screen press 'service start' button - a permanent notification should be generated.
 If no notification is generated then refer to Problems section.

 ## setup.json

+Minimum setup.json would just contain mqtt credentials and BLE MAC addresses to scan for :
+##
+		some shit hear
+		and next line

 ## Privileges
 ## Problems
 The code is lite on error trapping or user warnings.
 Initial problems are likely due to